Rounak-100/Multimodal_Biometric_Verification/README.md

-# Multimodal Breast Cancer Classification
+# Multimodal Biometric Verification Using Gated Siamese Networks
 ## Proposed Approach
 This work proposes a multimodal biometric verification framework based on Siamese metric learning that integrates hand and iris modalities.
 Modality-specific Siamese networks with EfficientNet-B0 backbones are used to extract discriminative embeddings, which are projected into a normalized feature space and trained using triplet loss.
 For multimodal verification, hand and iris embeddings are combined through a gated feature-level fusion mechanism that adaptively balances modality contributions.
 The fused representation is optimized to minimize intra-class variation while maximizing inter-class separability, enabling robust and scalable unimodal and multimodal biometric verification.
 ## Files